 contact the Right of Way team so that TVA may also install a lock.

 - Irrigation systems used for farming that travel across TVA ROWs or under TVA transmission lines must be approved before installation.

 - All plans for grading activities on TVA’s ROWs must be submitted to TVA for approval before construction begins.
-Activities which may require grading include but are not limited to: roads, driveways, parking lots, ponds, underground utility lines or facilities, drainages, etc. No grading is permitted within 25’ of any pole, tower, guy or guy anchor.
+Activities which may require grading include but are not limited to: roads, driveways, parking lots, ponds, underground utility lines or facilities, drainages, etc. Minimal grading is allowed 25-75’ from a transmission structure (tower, pole, guy, or guy anchor); however, topography, structure type, structure configuration, other obstacles, etc. will determine TVA’s needs for access and maintenance of assets.
+No grading or excavation is permitted within 25’ of any transmission structure.
 Grading plans should be submitted in both .pdf and .dxf formats.

 - TVA ground clearance to transmission line conductors (wires) must not be violated.